-295N Analysis of Behavior: Principles and Classroom Applications.
+- 295N Analysis of Behavior: Principles and Classroom Applications.
 Introduction to behavior modification and operant techniques, including clarification of more commonly used terms, with specific reference to application in the classroom.
 Overview of procedures and practices that have been successful in schools, communities and work settings.
 Field work required.
-Course available to students enrolled in the cooperative program at the New England Center for Children.
+Course available to students enrolled in the cooperative program at the New England Center for Children. - 296N Programmed Learning.

-[296N] Programmed Learning.
 Reviews the history and theoretical and experimental bases of programmed instruction and errorless learning.
-Emphasizes the detailed analysis of stimulus control - its measurement and ways to produce it.
+Emphasizes the detailed analysis of stimulus control its measurement and ways to produce it.
+Course available to students enrolled in the cooperative program at the New England Center for Children. - 327N Behavior Assessment.
+Provides an in-depth review of observation and measurement techniques in applied behavior analysis.
+Introduces key elements of behavioral assessment including systematic assessment of preference, and assessment of behavior function through indirect methods, direct methods, and systematic manipulations.
+Course available to students enrolled in the cooperative program at the New England Center for Children. - 328N Research Methods and Design in Applied Behavior Analysis.
+Intensive study of single-subject designs in operant conditioning and applied behavior analysis research.
 Course available to students enrolled in the cooperative program at the New England Center for Children.

-[297N] Biological Basis of Mental Retardation.
-Considers the relationship between biological malfunction of the brain in particular and the defective learning ability and other behavioral abnormalities that constitute mental retardation.
-Includes actual case presentations as illustrative examples.
+331N Advanced Learning.
+Covers theoretical underpinnings of operant and respondent conditioning, with emphasis on relating principles of behavior to problems of reinforcement, motivation, comparative psychophysics and physiological psychology.
 Course available to students enrolled in the cooperative program at the New England Center for Children.

-[348N] Community-Based Treatment.
+348N Community-Based Treatment.
 An overview of clinical and research studies related to community-based treatment, with an emphasis on the development of criteria for program evaluation.
 Students will participate in visits to treatment delivery sites.
 Course available to students enrolled in the cooperative program at the New England Center for Children.